dos1/neo900-www/content/0024-b2b-connector.md

 Category: news
 Author:   hellekin
 Slug:     neo900-b2b-connectors-vs-the-tombstone-effect
-Tags:     b2b connectors, labs, tombstone
+Tags:     b2b connectors, disco, tombstone

 There is software.
 There is hardware.
 There is nightmare.
 When electronics engineering makes you lose sleep.
 A venture into the